alxrsngrtn/1040-EZ-Project/Improvements.md

 - On Form 1040-EZ tab: text occluding form
 - Error: `[java] Database inaccessible!`.
 Caused by:
  1. When you click "Calculate" button too many times with minimal input (e.g. just wage form entered)
-- Possible bug: for mfjTaxes, when taxableIncome is zero, the calculated tax is 9735.25?
+- [x] Possible bug: for mfjTaxes (and singleTaxes), when taxableIncome is zero, the calculated tax is 9735.25?

 ## Enhancements
 - Should comma delimit numbers, will make input text more readable